OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 ### Some commands you should know:
 * `stop` - as you might guess, this command stops the program.
 Available for admins only.
 * `join <chan>` - join a channel.
 * `part [chan/tab]` - leave a channel.
-And yes, you can't leave a main channel.
+And no, you can't leave a main channel.
 Sorry about that.
 * `help [command]` - request help.
 With no arguments given, list all the commands.
 * `page <lines>` - move in a channel history.
 Positive values move the chat up for the specific number of lines, negative values move the chat down.
   * You can also press PgUp/PgDn keys if you use a wireless keyboard.

 # Advanced tweaking
 ## Modules
 If you're not satisfied with the included modules, you can also write your own!
-Create a file with an extension `.module` in `/usr/lib/chat-modules/` and do magic.
+Create a file with an extension `.module` in `/usr/lib/chat-modules/` and do magic things.
 Use the included modules as an example.

 ### Environment